mk12/sicp/docs/lecture.md

 - We wrote a program to differentiate expressions that had a highly stylized behaviour and structure.
 - We used quotation to represent symbolic math expressions.
 - Why did we have to translate the rules of differential calculus into the language of the computer?
-- Our program was a conditional dispatch on the type of the expression as observed by the rules.
+- Our program was a conditional dispatch on the type of the expression.
 - Is there some other, more clear way of writing this program?

 ### Rules

 - We follow rules to differentiate expressions.
-- What is a rule, exactly?
+What is a rule, exactly?
 - A rule has a left-hand side and a right-hand side.
-- The LHS is what you compare your expression to, and the RHS is the replacement expression.
+  - The LHS is what you compare your expression to.
+  - The RHS is the replacement expression.
 - A rule is an arrow from a _pattern_ to a _skeleton_.
 - We match the source expression to the pattern, and following the rule, we instantiate the skeleton to get the target expression.
 - We want to build a language that allows us to directly express these rules.
 We will work bottom-up, like before.